Business For Biodiversity Ireland is delighted to welcome Dr Maria Fitzpatrick as our new Executive Director.

 Following on from earlier Strategy Track workshops, where we focused on the key elements of what a Nature Ambition Statement is (and why every organisation should have one!) and how to set SMART nature targets, BFBI Business Programme Lead Dr Catherine Farrell CIEEM, Trinity College Dublin, writes on the final in-person workshop of 2025 for our businesses in this track where we outlined how to bring all the different components together.

-Once you start exploring and collaborating, the innovation begins.
-The challenge then lies in monitoring and reporting: rather than re-invent wheels take a practical approach and measure what you can, where to start and build from there.
-You don’t want to miss any of those good learnings!
-We explored natural capital accounting methods to build information – showing how knowledge of the stocks and flows help inform decision making and importantly transition planning.
-Checking how we communicate these targets relative to our Nature Ambition Statement will keep us on course.
+The challenge then lies in monitoring and reporting: rather than re-invent wheels take a practical approach and measure what matters, where; and build from there.
+In our workshop, we explored natural capital accounting methods to build information – showing how knowledge of the stocks and flows help inform decision making and importantly transition planning.
+Checking how we communicate these targets relative to our Nature Ambition Statement will help to keep us on course.

 The team at Business for Biodiversity Ireland extend their gratitude to the Sustainable Futures team at KPMG; thanks also to our hosts Bank Of Ireland, for looking after us at their Baggot Street Head Office.
 As previous, we followed the guidance for the accelerator programme for businesses set out by Business for Nature under the Commit phase of their ACT-D framework.